101 Cooking For Two

 Raw chicken thighs with seasoning—labeled.

-• Chicken thighs – Bone-in, skin-on gives the best flavor and crispy skin.
-Boneless or skinless thighs work too with slight adjustments.
+• Chicken thighs – Bone-in, skin-on gives the juiciest flavor and crispy skin.
+Boneless or skinless work too but cook faster.

-• Seasoning – Kosher salt and black pepper are enough.
-Or use your favorite seasoning blend, like my All-purpose Seasoning 7:2:2 mix.
+• Seasoning – Kosher salt and black pepper are all you need.
+Try your favorite BBQ rub, my All-Purpose 7:2:2 Seasoning Mix, or another blend you like.

 trim any fat off of chicken thighs.